thatbrguy/Dehaze-GAN/README.md

 - `--logger_frequency`: Number of batches to wait before logging the next set of loss values.
 Setting it to a higher value will reduce clutter and slightly increase training speed.
 Default value is `20`.

 ## Replicating:
-The code in `legacy` can be used for replicating results of our model, as shown in the paper.
+The code in `legacy` can be used for replicating results of our model.
 The model architecture is the same, with the exception of a few old TF operations and messy code.
 Nevertheless, functionality is the same.
 The following steps explains how to replicate the results:

-1. Download the model checkpoint and the data used for testing from this [link](link).
+1. Download the model checkpoint and the data used for testing from this [link](https://drive.google.com/file/d/1d2HUyumIu6BwSYiPuGOdnvTiCArQjrCm/view?usp=sharing).
 Place the tar file inside the `legacy` folder.
 Extract the contents using the following commands.
 ```
 cd legacy
 tar -xzvf replicate.tar.gz
 ```
 2. Move weights of the pretrained VGG-19 into the the `legacy` folder.
-The download [link](link) is reproduced here for convenience.
+The download [link](https://mega.nz/#!xZ8glS6J!MAnE91ND_WyfZ_8mvkuSa2YcA7q-1ehfSm-Q1fxOvvs) is reproduced here for convenience.

 3. Run the code from the `legacy` folder using:
 ```